 What do remote island living, digital media, and cryptocurrency have in common?
 Kimberly King Burns.

 Kimberly was raised on Harbour Island in the Bahamas, the daughter of pioneers in the Out Island hospitality arena.
 Her mother had grown up in Hollywood and her father had been a fighter pilot in the second world war before working steadily as an actor in Hollywood for close to 30 years.
-She grew up on first-name terms with many of the children of the stars of the silver screen from
+She grew up on first-name terms with many of the children of the stars of the silver screen from Mitchums to Eastwoods to Garners with whom she is still on a first-name basis and currently working with their descendants on several projects.

 “We certainly didn’t think that were privileged because we were not treated as such.
 Harbour Island wasn’t that segregated and all the kids played together regardless of who they were related to.
-We were taught to be polite and kind to everyone no matter their background, on a rather informal island and in a
+We were taught to be polite and kind to everyone no matter their background, on a rather informal island and in a rather democratic fashion.
+We had second-hand bikes and hand-me-downs just like everyone else.

 “When my parents went away on Bahamas Hotel Association junkets around the world, we stayed with our babysitter who had little in the way of indoor plumbing save a sink in the kitchen, so we used the immaculate outhouse and bathed in a tin tub over hot rocks along with the rest of the family.